 2.5 Genetically modified animals

-3. Methods for identifying genetically engineered foods
+3. Methods for identifying genetically engineered foods3.1 PCR-based methods

 3.1.1 Officially validated identification methods